-Having awareness of your level of life satisfaction brings forth a deeper meaning towards your strive to a thriving well-being.
-Without purpose, without gratitude, without joy, we easily become lost in the maze of life.
-The disparity affects our health which can manifest into physical symptoms.
+Being aware of your life satisfaction provides a deeper meaning towards your strive to thrive.
+Without purpose, without gratitude, without joy, we easily get lost in the maze of life.
+The disparity affects our health which eventually manifests into physical symptoms.

 My strong sense of purpose and joy comes from my faith in God.
-I remember when I was a child, I constantly wrote letters to God as part of my prayer.
-It’s what gave me the strength through many of the difficulties I have experienced in my past.
-This morning was another inspirational sermon from the pastor of the church we currently attend.
-He mentioned of the difference between happiness and joy.
-Happiness is fleeting since it’s usually due to outwardly circumstances that determine whether we’re happy or not.
-Compared with joy that is lasting.
-And the joy that comes from knowing ultimately a higher being is in control – for me it is God.
+I remember when I was a child, I consistently wrote letters to God as part of my prayer.
+It’s what gave me the strength through many of the difficulties I’ve experienced in my past.

 This scripture written in the book of Nehemiah is a comfort to weary souls –

-Whether it’s faith in God or having a strong belief in something grander than yourself, it’s one way we can develop a stronger sense of purpose and cultivate joy.
-Dig deep into your soul and discover what it is that gives you true joy.
-It will give you a higher level of life satisfaction and bring you closer towards a healthy and thriving well-being.
+Whether it’s faith in God or having a strong belief in something bigger than yourself, it’s one way we can develop a stronger sense of purpose and cultivate joy.
+Dig deep into your soul and discover what truly gives you joy.
+Your life satisfaction would increase bringing you closer to a healthy and thriving well-being.

 *If you’re interested in finding out your overall state of wellness take the Well-Being Assessment and enter my email address: firstname.lastname@example.org in the Coach’s email address section.

 […] (nutrition, physical activity, weight management) but is also affected by other dimensions such as life satisfaction and mental/emotional health.
 Most importantly, in the end you recognize the gap where you are […]